What’s the issue?

-In addition to its regular licensing process, the Insurance Council has for many years also issued restricted licences—a type of licence with conditions imposed on it to limit the scope of practice.
+In addition to its regular licensing process, the Insurance Council has for many years also issued limited licences (previously referred to as 'restricted licences')—a type of licence with conditions imposed on it to limit the scope of practice.
 This is done in occasional circumstances where individuals or companies applying for licensure do not meet the standard requirements for a full licence under the Insurance Council Rules, but their insurance activities are limited to the sale, or adjusting of one or more specific products.

-There is no interruption to those who currently have a restricted licence.
+There is no interruption to those who currently have a limited licence.
 These licence holders can continue to carry out the insurance activities for which they are licensed.

 There is no disruption to the standard licensing process for insurance agents, agencies or adjusters (General Insurance, Life and/or Accident & Sickness, Adjusters).

 There is no disruption to licensing for travel agents or wholesalers with a Restricted Travel Insurance Agent Licence who are also licenced with Consumer Protection BC.

 What’s the impact on consumers?

 We anticipate that this situation will have minimal impact on consumers, as insurance products continue to be available through current limited licence holders and licensed insurance agents and agencies.

 Furthermore, the validity of insurance products sold by limited-licence holders is unchanged as they hold a valid insurance licence.